Difegue/LANraragi/tools/Documentation/plugin-docs/login.md

 # Login Plugins

-Login Plugins mostly play a support role: They can be called by both Metadata and Script Plugins.
+Login Plugins mostly play a support role: They can be called by all other plugins: Metadata, Downloader and Script Plugins.
 Their role is to provide a configured [Mojo::UserAgent](https://mojolicious.org/perldoc/Mojo/UserAgent) object that can be used to perform authenticated operations on a remote Web service.

 ## Required subroutines